int128/terraform-aws-kops-alb/README.md

 - an AWS account
 - an IAM user with [these permissions](https://github.com/kubernetes/kops/blob/master/docs/aws.md)
-- [a Route53 hosted zone](https://github.com/kubernetes/kops/blob/master/docs/aws.md), e.g. `kops.example.com`
+- a Route53 hosted zone for the wildcard domain, e.g. `dev.example.com`
-- an ACM certificate for the wildcard domain of the hosted zone, e.g. `*.kops.example.com`
+- an ACM certificate for the wildcard domain, e.g. `*.dev.example.com`

 Install following tools: